ilkanmertokul/C---PathFinder/README.md

 # C---PathFinder

 # Objective
-You are expected to write an “advanced” file search program for POSIX compatible operating systems.
-Your program must be able to search for files satisfying the given criteria, and print out the results in the form of a nicely formatted tree.
+Write an “advanced” file search program for POSIX compatible operating systems.
+Program must be able to search for files satisfying the given criteria, and print out the results in the form of a nicely formatted tree.
 # How
 The search criteria can be any combination of the following (at least one of them must be